 Normal home temperatures in the 65 to 75ºF. range are ideal.
 Protect this plant from challenging micro-climates by keeping it away from heat and air conditioning vents and drafty doors and windows.
 It is sensitive to rapid temperature changes.

 In winter, temperatures should be lowered to around 45 to 50ºF, from November through February, for many types of Eucalyptus sold as houseplants, including Eucalyptus gunnii.

 Your Eucalyptus is a fast-growing tree and will use up its space in a container quickly.
 It will need to be re-potted every spring and some faster growing varieties may need re-potting twice a year.
-Move the plant to a container with a drain hole, one size larger than the last one and use equal parts of an organic potting soil, perlite or sharp sand for drainage, and peat moss.
+Move the plant to a container with a drain hole, one or two sizes larger than the last one and use equal parts of an organic potting soil, perlite or sharp sand for drainage, and peat moss.
 Some types of Eucalyptus need mildly acidic soil.
 Make sure that you get the entire root structure covered with potting mixture.

 Many Eucalyptus problems develop when keeping the plant in a decorative container without a drain hole.
 You can insert a plastic pot with a drain hole inside of a decorative, non-draining container as long as you remove the interior pot when you water and allow the soil to drain completely before replacing your Eucalyptus in the decorative container.